 There was also a Pecorino cheese which is made throughout southern Italy from sheep’s milk but the best known is Pecorino Romano which is only produced in the province of Rome.
 Although a little sharper than Parmesan or Parmigiano it is sometimes used as a substitute in cooking.
 The real thing will have a sheep’s head logo embossed on the rind.
 It is an ancient cheese and also dates back to the time of the Roman Empire forming part of the rations of Roman Soldiers.

-Back at the market we made our way to the stall of Monica and Jocelma, where we tasted various delicious olive oils.
-Generally speaking oil from more southern regions such as Sardinia, are stronger and more spicy due to the intensity of the sun and oils from more northern regions are lighter and more suitable for salad dressings.
+Back at the market, we made our way to the stall of Monica and Jocelma, where we tasted various delicious olive oils.
+Generally speaking oil from more southern regions such as Sardinia, are stronger and spicier due to the intensity of the sun and oils from more northern regions are lighter and more suitable for salad dressings.

 As well as olive oil and vinegar Monica and Jocelma sell many other delicious traditional sauces and liqueurs.
 The chilli chocolate liqueur was a definite winner with me.
 No wonder the stall was called Gourmet Souvenirs, it really was a great place to pick up the perfect souvenir or gift from Rome.